 “It helped me gain information that I was able to use about support.
 This has led me to now have a job and be in school to hopefully go to college soon.”

 “Increased confidence, knowledge, and feeling of more connection to community.”

 “Feeling more empowered to discuss community issues with people.”

 “I have learned to be open-minded to different topics.”

-This program is supported by Community Foundation of Greater Peterborough, Community Foundations of Canada, the Equality Fund, and the Government of Canada.
+This program was supported by Community Foundation of Greater Peterborough, Community Foundations of Canada, the Equality Fund, and the Government of Canada.